 Yes, our friendly Ushers are there to help you find a seat.

 What do I have to wear, and do I have to bring anything?

 Come as you are, and you can bring a Bible and notepad for taking notes if you wish.
 Nevertheless we project on the screens all Scripture referenced.

 Do you have Bible study groups that meet during the week?

 Yes!
 We have Small Groups that meet across our city.
 For more information please see our Small Groups page.

 What denomination is your church?

 We are an inter-denominational fellowship.
-This is quite different from a non-denominational one.
-In a non-denominational gathering people choose not to identify themselves with any particular denomination.
+This is quite different from a multi-denominational one.
+In a multi-denominational gathering people choose not to identify themselves with any particular denomination.
 At XICF you are welcome to keep your denominational identity.
-That means we respect and honor your denominational background (including non-denominational!).
+That means we respect and honor your denominational background (including multi-denominational!).